-To use HDCP revision 2.0, manufacturers need to license the specification from DCP, LLC.
-To use HDCP revision 2.0, existing HDCP licensees simply sign an addendum and the most current License Agreement; they are not required to pay additional fees.
+To use HDCP revision 2.x, manufacturers need to license the specification from DCP, LLC.
+To use HDCP revision 2.x, existing HDCP licensees simply sign an addendum and the License Agreement for Current Adopters; they are not required to pay additional fees.
 New adopters will need to sign the existing License Agreement and the addendum to license HDCP revision 2.x.
 To view all available Agreements, please click here.

 The compliance test specification for HDCP revision 2.0 interface independent adaptation is under development and will be published to the DCP Web site when available.

 Once the compliance test specification is completed, the development of HDCP revision 2.0 test equipment will be possible.

 If a need is determined, Authorized Test Centers will be created to support HDCP revision 2.0 testing.
 These may or may not be located at current HDCP 1.x Authorized Test Centers.